Important dates for Online Safety compliance

 Start Date Milestone Description/Action Who will this be of most interest to?
 Completion date Useful links

-October 2024 Consultation on fees Give feedback on fees consultation (optional) All OS Services including VSPs TBC N/A
+24 October 2024 Consultation on fees and penalties Give feedback on fees consultation (optional) All OS Services including VSPs 9 January 2025 Online Safety - fees and penalties

-April - June 2025 Consultation on additional measures for Codes of Practice (illegal harms and protection of children) Give feedback on additional measures consultation (optional) All OS services including VSPs TBC N/A
+June 2025 Consultation on additional measures for Codes of Practice (illegal harms and protection of children) Give feedback on additional measures consultation (optional) All OS services including VSPs 20 October 2025 Consultation: Online Safety - Additional Safety Measures

-October 2025 -March 2026 Consultation on additional duties on categorised services Categorised services to give feedback on additional duties' consultation (optional) OS Categorised services TBC Implementing the Online Safety Act: Additional duties for ‘categorised’ online services - Ofcom
+October 2025 to March 2026 Call for evidence on additional duties for categorised services Relevant services to provide evidence to inform additional duties’ consultation (optional) Relevant services TBC Implementing the Online Safety Act: Additional duties for ‘categorised’ online services

 To note